cyber-solutions-centre/intro-to-programming/README.md

 The second line is the one resposible for the output we saw in the activity.
 The `Console` part of this line is another class.
 It contains methods that we can use to interact with the console/terminal (again, more on classes and methods next week).
 The `.` is an operator that indicates we are going inside the `Console` class (to access a method that it contains).
 In this case, the method being accessed is the `WriteLine` method, which can be used to write a **string** to the console/terminal.
 A string is a data type that can be used to represent text.
 In C#, strings are usually enclosed in quotes: `"like this!"`.
 In our program code, the string `"Hello, World!"` is being passed as an argument into the `WriteLine` method and ultimately printed to the terminal when the program runs.

+## Data Types

+Computers work with data.
+In the previous activity, without the data `"Hello, World!"` we would have had nothing to print and our program would have been useless.

+For a computer to work with data nit needs to know what type of data it is dealing with.
+Data will need to be handled in different ways depending on whether it is **numberic**, **alphanumeric**, or **logical**.

+### Numeric types

+Numeric data is useful for calculations.
+In C#, the most used numeric types are:

+- **int**.
+This type is suitable for positive or negative whole numbers, like: 2, 2097, and -5.
+- **float**.
+This type is suitable for storing real numbers, like: 0.23, 1.5, 2097.01.
+It can store these kinds of numbers to a medium precision and is good for general use.
+- **double**.
+This type is suitable for storing real numbers, like: 0.23, 1.5, 2097.01.
+It can store these kinds of numbers to a higher precision but this comes at a cost in terms of execution speed.
+This type is therefore good for scientific use.

+### Alphanumeric types

+### Logical types